AviatrixSystems/Docs/HowTos/HowTo_Setup_IPMotion.rst

 .. meta::
    :description: IPMotion
-   :keywords: IPMotion, AWS Server Migration Service
+   :keywords: IPMotion, AWS Server Migration Service, AWS Migration Hub

 ========================================================
-Integrate IPMotion and AWS Server Migration Service
+Integrate IPMotion and AWS Migration Hub Service
 ========================================================

 1. Solution Overview
 ======================

+This document explains how to migrate an on-prem VM to AWS while preserving its IP address.
+The migration tools we use are AWS Migration Hub service and Aviatrix IPmotion.
+By preserving its IP address of an on-prem VM after migrating to AWS, dependcies of this VM to other on-prems are automatically preserved, thus there is no need to .
+There is no need to updae on-prem security rules, AD, DNS and Load Balancers.

 2. Configuration Workflow